photo by Our Bahcivancilar for Unsplash

-Because letting go of possessions provokes high levels of anxiety, cognitive behavioural therapy is vital to help to begin to address anxiety levels.
-Work can be done to help you let go of your possessions, to expose you gradually to anxiety and to help you cope with these strong emotions.
-Negative thought patterns and compulsive behaviours – such as overbuying and keeping things even when they are of no value – are also worked on.
-CBT addresses the anxiety, helps you cope with your emotions, and works to change the relationship you have to your possessions.
+Because letting go of possessions provokes high levels of anxiety, cognitive behavioural therapy (CBT) is vital to help to begin to address anxiety levels.
+Work can be done to help you let go of your possessions, to expose you gradually to anxiety, and to help you cope with these strong emotions.
+Negative thought patterns and compulsive behaviours, such as overbuying and keeping things even when they are of no value, are also worked on.

 Hoarding comes from an emotional place.
 It may occur because of loss, there may be genetic components.
 And there are often historical events which have triggered the collection and retention of possessions.
 It is vital that your therapist can also look at this aspect of the problem alongside altering present behaviour with CBT.

 If you can unearth why you are so deeply connected to your possessions, then this is very helpful in truly tackling your hoarding problem at a deep and lasting level.

 It is also important to look at the family of the hoarder.
 Over the years, all sorts of enabling behaviour will have developed.
 Family members may have unwittingly supported a hoarder by being over-sympathetic to their anxiety.
 Or, unhelpful bullying and blackmailing tactics, which are counterproductive at best and unhelpful at worst, may have been employed.